 “We are seeing a simplified user experience, faster times to delivery, cost savings in the way of man-hours to deploy and the ability to do more and focus on other tasks.
 We're also seeing reductions in issues and troubleshooting time as we have a consistent access method.

-“Furthermore, Kemp gear allows us to scale up client access to our data centre resources and applications, as well as improving redundancy and high availability.”
+“Furthermore, Kemp gear allows us to scale up client access to our data center resources and applications, as well as improving redundancy and high availability.

-For the future, as Now IT expands, the tech team will integrate the company’s own data centres and infrastructure with public cloud infrastructures.
+For the future, as Now IT expands, the tech team will integrate the company's own data centers and infrastructure with public cloud infrastructures.

-They will use Kemp to provide load balancing services for email and remote desktop services across multiple data centres and cloud hosting providers.
+They will use Kemp to provide load balancing services for email and remote desktop services across multiple data centers and cloud hosting providers.